Holly awoke in a pool of mud.

 She worked her swollen tongue against her gummy cheeks.
-“Peter Lee…have to find Peter…have to kill—”
+“Peter Lee…have to kill—”

 He shook his head.
 “Ain’t no Peter ’round here.”
-He turned sideways, gesturing at the desert with an expansive wave.
+He turned sideways, and gestured at the desert with an expansive wave.
 “This all there be.”
 He turned back to her.
-She noticed one of his eyes was blind and milky.
+One of his eyes was blind and milky.
 “Only things that matter ’round here are salt, bugs, and lizards.”

 Then she passed out.

 Holly came to in a hide-covered cave, dimly lit by a small, crackling fire.
 An iron pot hung above its center.

 The old man ladled stew from the pot into a dark wooden bowl.